welkineins/programming-list/README.md

 ### GUI Framework
 - [CopperSpice](http://www.copperspice.com/) - CopperSpice is a C++ library derived from the existing Qt 4.8 framework.
 Our goal was to change the core design of the libraries, leveraging template functionality and C++11 capabilities.

+### Web Framework
+- [Wt](http://www.webtoolkit.eu/wt) - Wt (pronounced as witty) is a C++ library for developing web applications.
+The API is widget-centric and uses well-tested patterns of desktop GUI development tailored to the web.

 ### Generator
 - [cpp_range](https://github.com/whoshuu/cpp_range) - Python-like range iterators for C++